Meet Renée

 Renée presenting resolutions from the Community, Economic & Workforce Development Steering Committee to NACo

-• National Association of Counties
+• National Association of Counties, Washington, DC

 - Arts and Culture Commission, Chair

-- Women of NACo, treasure
+- Women of NACo (WON), treasurer

 - Rural Action Caucus, member

-- Program & Services, member
+- Program and Services, member

-- Fist-time Attendees Ambassador
+- First-Time Attendees Ambassador

-• National Association of Black County Officials
+• National Association of Black County Officials, Washington, DC

-• NC Association of County Commissioners
+• NC Association of County Commissioners, Raleigh, NC

-- Legislative Goals Committee, Co-Chair
+- Legislative Goals Committee, co-chair

 - Board of Directors